microsoft/react-native-windows-samples/docs/native-modules-setup.md

 npx react-native-windows-init --version latest --projectType lib --language cs --overwrite
 ```

-That's it, you should be able to open `windows\MyLibrary.sln` and start working on your project.
+That's it, you should be able to open `windows\NativeModuleSample.sln` and start working on your project.

 ### Testing your Build

-To make sure that everything is working, you'll want to try building `MyLibrary`.
+To make sure that everything is working, you'll want to try building `NativeModuleSample`.
 First you'll want to make sure you've chosen a supported platform:

 1. At the top, change the `Solution Platform` to `x86` or `x64`.
 1. In the `Build` menu, select `Build Solution`.